 - People with fair skin or freckly skin, with blond or red hair, and with light-coloured eyes.

 - People who burn easily.

 - People with a large number of moles on their skin.

-- People who spend a lot of time outdoors (e.g. outdoor workers).
+- People who spend a lot of time outdoors (such as outdoor workers).

 - People with a past history of skin cancer.

 - People with a family history of skin cancer.

 - People who take medication that makes them more sensitive to the sun.

 While skin cancer is more common in people with fair skin, people with all skin types and colours can develop skin cancer.
 Skin cancer in people with darker skin is often detected at a more advanced stage and so the outcomes tend to be more serious.